-The main business field of the Company and the Group is to develop travel and tourist agency activities and any other related business activity, including trade, import and export.
-The Tumlare Group curates and delivers group travel, meetings, incentives, congresses and events, mainly focused on customers located in Asian markets.
+The main business field of the Company is to develop travel and tourist agency activities and any other related business activity, including trade, import and export.
+The Tumlare Group curates and delivers group travel, meetings, incentives, congresses and events.

 Development in activities and finances